-Special thanks to the following Instigators whose hard work and inspiring voices has helped the LA FPI take positive action over the years:
+Special thanks to the following Instigators whose hard work and inspiring voices have helped the LAFPI take positive action over the years:

 Jessica Abrams’ play The Laughing Cow had its world premiere this past April at the Meta Theatre on Melrose and received Pick of the Week by LA Weekly.
 Her short play, Melissa, is currently part of New American Theatre’s Short Play Festival in Los Angeles.
 The First To Know (the full-length play of which Melissa is a part) was read in the MaD Play Reading Series last Spring, and her solo piece If I Look This Good, Why Do I Feel Like Sh*t? was read at the ExAngeles Writers Collective’s A Month of Sundays Reading Series this past October.
 Her television writing credits include The Profiler for NBC and Watch Over Me for Fox/MyNetworkTV.
 She was a guest artist at the Kennedy Center Playwriting Intensive in 2010 and is a co-founder of the New Leaf Endeavors Theatre Company.
 She attended Barnard College of Columbia University in Manhattan.

 Jessica was a “Persons of Interest” Blogger.
 Blogs by Jessica Abrams.